MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-no-column.md

 ---
 title: Salesforce CRM users unable to see data in Sales Copilot
-description: Troubleshoot and resolve error messages in Sales Copilot related to field level security in Salesforce. ms.date: 05/15/2023 ms.topic: article ms.service: viva ms.collection: highpri
+description: Troubleshoot and resolve  issues when users are unable to see data in Sales Copilot. ms.date: 08/22/2023 ms.topic: article ms.service: viva ms.collection: highpri